 Why make mustard?

-I have been making homemade mustard for a few years.
+I have been making homemade mustard for a long time.
 Here’s why:

-- Nearly every store bought jar of Dijon mustard contains added sulfites.
-It’s what keeps the mustard looking bright for the long duration of its shelf-life.
-Since there are sulfite allergies in my household, homemade Dijon is our best option.
+- Nearly every store-bought jar of Dijon mustard contains added sulfites.
+It’s what keeps the mustard looking bright for the duration of its shelf-life.
+Since there are sulfite allergies in my household, this Dijon mustard recipe is our best option.

-- Making homemade mustard is SO EASY.
-It takes about 5 minutes and I can make all sorts of different flavours of mustard.
+- Homemade mustard is SO EASY.
+It takes about 5 minutes and I can make all sorts of different flavors, like this yellow hot dog mustard.

-- Homemade mustard will last just as long as store-bought mustard, so I make a few pints every 6-8 months.
+- Homemade mustard lasts just as long in the fridge as store-bought mustard.
+So I make a few pints every 6-8 months.

-- Dijon mustard is perfect for adding a sharp and pungent flavour to everything from salad dressing to cheese sauce.
+- Dijon mustard is perfect for adding a sharp and pungent flavor to everything from salad dressing to cheese sauce.
 So having a large jar of Dijon mustard in my fridge is a culinary necessity.